awslabs/aws-iot-greengrass-accelerators/v2/base/README.md

 As a base accelerator, the main interaction with this accelerator is to ensure it is running correctly, understand the directory structure, and access various log files.
 You can review the output of the _Hello World_ example component by looking at the contents of the log file in `docker/volumes/gg_root/logs/ggAccel.example.HelloWorld.log`.

-Other accelerators use this stack's resources to build additional Greengrass components and deployments and a thing group.
-When the Docker container is restarted the Greengrass core device will merge all deployments into a single one.
+Other accelerators use this stack's resources to build additional Greengrass components, deployments, and a thing group.
+When other accelerators are deployed, the Greengrass core device will merge all deployments into a single one.

 ### Accelerator Cleanup